 - 8-lane athletics track

 - High jump and pole vault

 - Shot put

-- Offers a great choice of healthy and tasty dishes for breakfast, lunch and dinner
+- Offers a wide variety of healthy and tasty dishes for breakfast, lunch and dinner

-- Catering services available in flexible settings including banquet, buffet, cocktail reception, coffee & tea refreshments
+- Catering services are available in flexible settings including banquet, buffet, cocktail reception, coffee & tea refreshments

 - 400 seats